New York, New Orleans hospitals reel as U.S. coronavirus death toll tops 1,000

-(Reuters) - As the coronavirus pandemic’s U.S. death toll topped 1,000 people, hospitals and government authorities in New York, New Orleans and other hot spots grappled on Thursday with a surge in cases and a dire shortage of supplies, staff and sick beds.
+NEW YORK (Reuters) - As the coronavirus pandemic’s U.S. death toll raced past 1,000 people, hospitals and government authorities in New York, New Orleans and other hot spots grappled on Thursday with a surge in cases and a dire shortage of supplies, staff and sick beds.

-Medical facilities were running short of ventilators and protective masks and were hampered by limited testing capacity as the number of confirmed U.S. cases of COVID-19, the respiratory disease caused by the virus, stood at about 70,000.
+Medical facilities were running short of ventilators and protective masks and were hampered by limited testing capacity as the number of confirmed U.S. cases of COVID-19, the respiratory disease caused by the virus, rose to about 70,000.

-New York Governor Andrew Cuomo said that under almost any realistic scenario his state’s existing hospital capacity would be overwhelmed.
-The expected shortfall of ventilators - machines that support breathing for people who have lost the ability on their own - was substantial, the governor said.
+“Any scenario that is realistic will overwhelm the capacity of the healthcare system,” New York Governor Andrew Cuomo told a news conference.
+The expected shortfall of ventilators - machines that support breathing for people who have lost the ability on their own - was substantial, he said.

-“The number of ventilators we need is so astronomical - it’s not like they have them sitting in the warehouse,” Cuomo told a news conference.
+“The number of ventilators we need is so astronomical - it’s not like they have them sitting in the warehouse,” Cuomo added.
 “There is no stockpile available.”

 The state’s death toll stood at 385, up from 285 a day earlier, the highest in the country.
-The number of infections rose to 37,000, or about half the U.S. total.
+Based on the large number of hospitalized patients on ventilators, that number is expected to continue to increase, Cuomo said.
+The number of confirmed infections in New York rose to 37,000 - about half the U.S. total - including 6,400 in the past day.

 The goal is to get to a capacity of 140,000 hospital beds, up from the current 53,000, and authorities are scouting new sites, Cuomo said.